Shopify/kubeaudit/README.md

 1. Submit a PR (All PR must be labeled with :bug: (Bug fix), :sparkles: (New feature), :book: (Documentation update), or :warning: (Breaking changes) )
 1. ???
 1. Profit

+Note that if you didn't sign the CLA before opening your PR, you can re-run the check by adding a comment to the PR that says "I've signed the CLA!"!